Geometry and mechanics of microdomains in growing bacterial colonies: CONTINUOUS MODEL

 where, consistently with Eq. (\ref{eq:stefan}c), we have taken $R=2\sqrt{\mu t}$.
-For generic $\rho_{c}$ and $R$ values, Eqs. \eqref{eq:stefan} becomes analytically intractable, nonetheless our numerical simulations (Fig. \ref{fig:continuous}a) indicate that even the short time dynamics of the density $\rho$ is ultimately dominated by a similar competition between growth and drag.
+For generic $\rho_{c}$ and $R$ values, Eqs. \eqref{eq:stefan} become analytically intractable; nonetheless, our numerical simulations [Fig. \ref{fig:resuhd}(a)] indicate that even the short time dynamics of the density $\rho$ is ultimately dominated by a similar competition between growth and drag.

-The geometrical properties of the nematic micro-domains are summarized in Figs. \ref{fig:continuous}b-d and show excellent agreement with the hard-rod model.
-The area of the domains is exponentially distributed (Fig. \ref{fig:continuous}b) and its average $\langle A \rangle_r$ is uniform across the colony (Fig. \ref{fig:continuous}c) and proportional to the squared active length scale as demanded by Eq. \eqref{eq:average_area} (Fig. \ref{fig:continuous}d).
-The agreement between our discrete and continuous model, not only validates our interpretation of the results presented in Sec. \ref{sec:md}, but further provides an efficient method to simulate growing bacterial colonies.
-Unlike discrete particles methods (including that used in Sec. \ref{sec:md}), our hydrodynamic approach does not suffer from the prohibitive slow-down caused by the exponential increase in the particles number and can be naturally generalized to other geometries and boundary conditions.
+The geometrical properties of the nematic microdomains are summarized in Figs. \ref{fig:resuhd}(b)--\ref{fig:resuhd}(d).
+The area of the domains is exponentially distributed [Fig. \ref{fig:resuhd}(b)], and its average $\langle A \rangle_r$ is uniform across the colony [Fig. \ref{fig:resuhd}(c)] and proportional to the squared active length scale as demanded by Eq. \eqref{eq:average_area} [Fig. \ref{fig:resuhd}(d)].
+The agreement between our discrete and continuous models not only validates our interpretation of the results presented in Sec. \ref{sec:md} but also demonstrates that the a growing bacterial colony can be described by the hydrodynamics theory of active nematics.
+On the one hand, this provides an efficient method to simulate growing bacterial colonies.
+Unlike discrete particle methods (including that used in Sec. \ref{sec:md}), our hydrodynamic approach does not suffer from the prohibitive slowdown caused by the exponential increase in the particle number, and it can be naturally generalized to other geometries and boundary conditions.
+On the other hand, this approach offers another prototype, i.e., growing bacterial colonies, for the experimental and theoretical study of active matter.